-Previous versions of ANY Touch Screen Controller Driver must be removed before installing the latest version of the TSHARCTM Touch Screen Controller Driver.
+Previous versions of any Touch Screen Controller Driver must be removed before installing the latest version of the TSHARCTM Touch Screen Controller Driver.

-If a different T/S Controller Driver (not TSHARC) is on the device it must be removed before installing the TSHARC drivers.
-Note: A typical driver uninstall program utility of Microsoft's® does not remove all traces of a T/S Driver installation.
+If a different T/S Controller Driver (not TSHARC) is on the device, it must be removed before installing the TSHARC drivers.
+A typical driver uninstall program utility of Microsoft's® does not remove all traces of a T/S Driver installation.
 Contact manufacturer of previously installed driver program to learn how to uninstall their product.
 These instructions may be available from the manufacturer's web site.

-NEW MONITOR INSTALLATION WITH EXISTING DEVICE
+NEW DISPLAY INSTALLATION WITH EXISTING DEVICE - CALIBRATION

-Whenever a new monitor is installed to an existing device (equipped with TSHARC driver), Touch Screen calibration is always required.
-The Touch Screen driver resides on the system device, not the monitor.
+Whenever the Display is installed to an existing device (equipped with compatible TSHARC driver), Touch Screen Calibration is always required.
+The Touch Screen driver resides on the Computer device, not the Display.